AtlantiCare Regional Medical Center Becomes Fox Chase Cancer Center Partner

 "Through this affiliation we are expanding the scope and enhancing the quality of services we provide those living with cancer and their families," said James Wurzer, MD, PhD, medical director of Radiation Oncology at ARMC.
 "This partnership allows us to offer the community new programs for those at high risk of developing cancer, expanded cancer prevention studies and the most advanced cancer treatments."

-"AtlantiCare doctors who serve those with cancer in southeastern New Jersey are committed to offering the most advanced treatment options," said Paul F. Engstrom, MD - Acting Director, Hematology/Oncology , senior vice president for extramural research programs at Fox Chase and medical director of Fox Chase Cancer Center Partners.
+"AtlantiCare doctors who serve those with cancer in southeastern New Jersey are committed to offering the most advanced treatment options," said Paul F. Engstrom, MD - Professor and Chairman, Hematology/Oncology; Professor of Medicine , Temple University School of Medicine , senior vice president for extramural research programs at Fox Chase and medical director of Fox Chase Cancer Center Partners.
 "Equally important are the contributions AtlantiCare will make in advancing oncology medicine through expanding its participation in clinical studies.
 AtlantiCare has made a bold and important commitment to people of southeastern New Jersey - one that will directly impact their health."

 Through its affiliation with Fox Chase, ARMC expands its participation in clinical studies, also called clinical trials.
 These trials include phase II and phase III (final testing stage) drug studies and other cancer treatment studies.